markd2/Tearzorz/readme.md

 # Tearzorz

 Some 6502 exploration, maybe a tool to assist in the "tearing" method of reverse engineering introduced by Don Lancaster in his "Enhancing your Apple II" books.
 Or maybe I'll get distracted and not do much.
+Or maybe I'll accidentally write a non-cycle-accurate emulator.
+Anything can happen.

 # Porgress